HL7NZ/hpi/input/pagecontent/addPracRole.md

 ### Add Practitioner Role

-#### Add new Practitioner Role

 <div>
 {% include add-practitionerrole.svg %}
 </div>

-Add new practitionerRole processing steps:
+Add new PractitionerRole processing steps:

 1. The user initiates creating a new PractitionerRole in the integrating application
 2. The integrating application sends an HTTP POST request (a FHIR create) containing the PractitionerRole details